 Key Person Insurance

-Every business has at least one key individual who is crucial to the ongoing running and profitability of the business.
+Every business like fashion, has at least one key individual who is crucial to the ongoing running and profitability of the business.
 The absence of this individual due to illness or death can have huge financial implications.
 You can receive financial support for your business should a key person suffer from unforeseen circumstances from Key Person Insurance.
 This cash injection can be the lifeline that a business needs at a crucial time

 Loan Protection insurance